-- 1. This approval in limited to that specified in the scope of work section of the approved maintenance organisation manual as referred to in Section A of Subpart F of MCAR-M, and - 2.
-This approval requires compliance with the procedures specified in the approved maintenance organisation manual, and - 3.
-This approval is valid whilst the approved maintenance organisation remains in compliance with MCAR-M. - 4.
-Subject to compliance with the foregoing conditions, this approval shall remain valid for an unlimited duration unless the approval has previously been surrendered, superseded, suspended or revoked.
+- 1. This certificate is limited to what is specified in the scope of work section of the approved maintenance organisation manual as referred to in Section A, Subpart F of MCAR-M; and - 2.
+This certificate requires compliance with the procedures specified in the approved maintenance organisation manual; and - 3.
+This approval is valid whilst the approved maintenance organisation remains in compliance with MCAR-M and MCAR-MI. - 4.
+Subject to compliance with the foregoing conditions, this approval shall remain valid until 01 July 2023 for an unlimited duration unless the certificate has been surrendered, superseded, suspended or revoked before that date.

+Revision Number:

-Revision Number: Date of this Revision: Date of Original Issue:
+Date of this Revision: Signed: